chsanford/Spliceman-Beta/readme.md

 Queueing is a tool in Laravel that significantly speeds up the process, and allows for multiple requests the be placed without the server crashing.
-To enable the queue to be used, use the command `php artisan queue:listen` in the root directory for the app on the server.
-This must be running for data to be processed.
+The queue should automatically run on the server.

 ### Processing Data